Rational Points on Del Pezzo Surface of degree 1 and 2: Rationality and unirationality

-This is stated in a very recent paper "Rational points on certain del Pezzo surfaces of degree one" written by Maciej Ulas.
-And he also shows this: \begin{theorem} If t is a transcendental parameter, then under the same assumption on the curve $E_{a, b}$ the set of $\mathbb Q[t]$-points on the surface $\mathscr{E}_ f $: $x^2-y^3-f(z)=t$, which is treated over the field of rational functions $\mathbb Q[t]$, is infinite. \end{theorem} \ \ \ However, over the finite fields, the $k$-rational points cannot be infinite or dense anymore.
-In this note, we are interested in the lower bound of $k$-rational points over all the finite fields on del Pezzo surfaces of degree 1 and 2.\\
+There are some results showing that, over the field of rational functions, the number of rational points on certain del Pezzo surfaces is infinite.
+However, over finite fields, the number of $k$-rational points obviously cannot be infinite anymore.
+Hence we turn to analyzing the minimal number of rational points.
+In this paper, I will give the lower bound of $k$-rational points over all finite fields on del Pezzo surfaces of degree 1 and 2.